Professional Doctorate in Business Administration DBA

 Structure and teaching

-Our part-time programme involves between three and four years study which includes taught units, research methodology and action research.
+Our part-time programme involves between three and seven years study (depending on each student's progress) which includes taught modules, research methodology and action research.
 It's assessed by assignments primarily during year one (taught year), culminating in the assessment of a doctoral level, research-based report in your final year.

 Supervision and support is also a major component of the course.
 An allocated supervisor will guide and support you throughout your research programme and you will benefit from the ideas and learning experiences of your peers in what we call a ‘learning set’ (a small group of 3 or 4 peers who are at the same stage of DBA research as you).